Fort Myers Personal Injury Lawyer Helping Boating Accident Victims Obtain Justice

 Oftentimes, these careless boat operators can cause significant waves that cause other boats or wave runners to crash or overturn.
 Additionally, negligent boat operators can cause their own passengers to be thrown inside the boat, or even ejected from the boat, resulting in serious injury or drowning.
 Furthermore, inexperienced boat operators may have little or no safety equipment or life jackets on board for their passengers in the event of an accident.
-Your Fort Myers personal injury attorneys have seen all too often that a boat accident can be fatal for passengers who are unable to swim, who have difficulty swimming in unfamiliar or choppy waters, or who have failed to utilize life jackets properly.
+All too often, a boat accident can be fatal for passengers who are unable to swim, who have difficulty swimming in unfamiliar or choppy waters, or who have failed to utilize life jackets properly.

+Were you or a loved one involved in a boating accident?
+We can help you recover the compensation you deserve.
 Please contact the Spivey Law Firm, Personal Injury Attorneys, P.A., for a free consultation about your case.
 There are no fees or costs unless you win compensation through a settlement or jury verdict.
-Please visit our settlements and verdicts page in order to view the results in some of the cases handled by Randall L. Spivey.

 More Helpful Information